spacemandev-git/swade-macros-simple/README.md

 ### Card Draw Macro (Spacemandev)
 Draws random cards as tiles on top of the page.

+**Options**
+- Reset?: Before draw the cards the table will be reset.
+- Chase?: This option put the cards side by side.
+Unckeck it and the cards will be stacked.

+**TODO**
+- Dog fighting

 ### Adventure Card Macro (lipefl)
 Macro for giving adventure cards to characters with a prompt similar to Roll20 (you'll need a rollable table with the cards and a item to hold the cards)
 Mini Tutorial